AwrenNuit/logic-practice/Mon-12-23/README.md

+# Problem
-# Given two integers, a and b, return true if a can be divided evenly by b.
+Given two integers, a and b, return true if a can be divided evenly by b.
 Return false otherwise.

 ## Examples
 dividesEvenly(98, 7) ➞ true